 This last stage is a concept that is rarely discussed or achieved.
 While I define permanent freedom as the point at which your income exceeds your expenses, such a definition is shallow and full of important assumptions.
 For example, if you know that you require $1,500/month to live a barebones lifestyle, and you can safely withdraw between $1,500-$1,600/month from your investment portfolio, you have technically achieved financial freedom.
 But have you?

 What if a budget of $2,000/month would provide a significant increase in satisfaction?
-Perhaps the additional $500/month could be used for hobbies, entertainment, and travel.
-All of which make you far happier in your life.
+Perhaps the additional $500/month could be used for hobbies, entertainment, and travel, all of which make you far happier in your life.
 But $2000/month in expenses is more than your portfolio can support, which means you’re headed in the wrong direction (back to temporary freedom).

 The tradeoff in this scenario is clear.
-You can continue working additional years to build a bigger pool of savings, which will provide additional income and flexibility for the remainder of your life.
+You can continue working to build a bigger pool of savings, which will provide additional income and flexibility for the remainder of your life.
 Or, you can leave your job as soon as possible and hope that a smaller portfolio will provide sufficient income.
 It’s all about finding the right balance given your personal situation.

 When you have enough passive income to spend freely, that is what I call luxurious freedom.
 It’s the point at which your income exceeds your expenses by a comfortable margin, allowing you to increase or decrease your spending given your desired lifestyle.
 You might call it financial freedom 2.0.